-If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
-You may ask Member Services for more information about our network providers, including their qualifications.
-At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also view, download, or request a printed copy of the Provider and Pharmacy Directory at mywha.org/MyCareDoctors.
+If you don't have the Provider and Pharmacy Directory, you can get a copy from Member Services.
+You can also find this information on our website at mywha.org/MyCarePharmacies.
+You can also view, download, or request a printed copy of the Provider and Pharmacy Directory at mywha.org/MyCareDirectory.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.